What is the International Day of Consent? What is the International Festival of Consent?

 Together we will campaign to grow consent culture across the globe.

-How do I get more involved in #IDoConsent?
+How do I get more involved in a future #IDoConsent?

 We want to flood the public discourse with consent culture, and we need YOUR help!
 We want to hear from RPG gamers, cosplayers, union organizers, sex workers, parents, educators, artists, students, activists – everyone and anyone who believes consent culture is valuable.
 Consent culture isn’t just about sex, after all, it permeates our whole lives.
 Consent is transformative.
 Let’s talk about that!